laravel/docs/errors.md

         return parent::render($request, $exception);
     }

-<a name="renderable-exceptions"></a>
+<a name="self-contained-exceptions"></a>
-### Reportable & Renderable Exceptions
+## Self-Contained Exceptions

 Instead of type-checking exceptions in the exception handler's `report` and `render` methods, you may define `report` and `render` methods directly on your custom exception.

-When these methods exist, they will be called automatically by the framework:
+<a name="self-rendering-exceptions"></a>
+### Self-Rendering Exceptions

+If present, the `render` method will be called with the incoming request and is expected to return an HTTP response:

     <?php